Some halting problems for abelian sandpiles are undecidable in dimension three

-\begin{subsection}{What is a sandpile?} A {\sl sandpile} is a discrete process on a graph $(V, E)$.
-We start with a certain number of chips on each vertex in $V$.
-A vertex that has at least as many chips as its out-degree is {\sl unstable} and we are allowed to {\sl topple} it: we take that many chips off of that vertex and put one of them on each out-adjacent vertex.
+A {\sl sandpile} is a discrete process on a directed or undirected graph $G = (V, E)$.
+We begin with a certain number of chips on each vertex of the graph, given by a {\sl starting configuration} $S_0: V \to \mathbb Z$.

+Any vertex $v$ that has at least as many chips as its out-degree $\deg^+(v)$ is said to be {\sl unstable}, and we may {\sl topple} that vertex as follows: for each outgoing edge $(v, w)$, we subtract one chip from $v$ and add one to $w$.
+The total effect is to take $\deg^+(v)$ chips off of $v$ and add one to each outgoing neighbour.
+It makes sense to topple at a stable vertex also, and in that case the number of chips after toppling will be negative.

-We start with some initial configuration, topple some vertex that is unstable, and repeat.
-If at some point no vertex is unstable, the process is said to {\sl halt}.
-We put no restriction on the choice of vertex to topple at each step, except that we do not allow an unstable vertex to be ignored forever.
+The process works as follows: we start with the starting configuration, topple some vertex that is unstable, and repeat.
+If at some point there is no unstable vertex, then the sandpile process {\sl halts}; otherwise it continues forever.

+The choice of unstable vertex at each step is arbitrary, except that we insist that every unstable vertex must eventually be chosen.
+That is, if a vertex is unstable at some step of the process, it must be chosen at some later step, and if it is still unstable, it must be chosen again, and so on.
+Notice that the only way to reduce the number of chips on a vertex is to topple it, so an unstable vertex will stay unstable until chosen.

-Under that restriction, our choices of vertices do not affect whether or not the process halts, or even the number of times a particular vertex topples.
-This so-called `abelian property' of the system is proved in Lemma \ref{aplemma} in the appendix, following Bj\"orner, Lov\'asz and Shor \cite{bjornerlovaszshor}.
+It turns out that the arbitrary choices of vertex don't affect whether or not the process halts, or even the number of times that a particular vertex topples.
+This is the so-called `abelian property' of the system, which is proven in the appendix and described in the following section.

-Does this abelian property put any restrictions on the computational power of the sandpile?
-To ask a more concrete question, is there a terminating algorithm that can tell whether a sandpile in $\mathbb Z^3$ will halt?